rkarikari/SatTrackRadio/README.md

 ### Radio Connection Issues
 - Verify Bluetooth pairing
+- The app only lists devices from bluetooth "paired" in android settings.
 - Check radio is in CAT control mode
 - For FT-818: Ensure correct baud rate (9600 )